 Enter the temperature programming.
 For an isothermal run, enter the temperature of the separation and then a time for the separation.
 For a gradient elution, enter the starting temperature and hold time, the ending temperature and hold time, and the ramp speed in °C/min.
 An equilibration time is also set that allows the column to cool back down the original temperature between runs.

 Enter the detector parameters.
 A detector temperature and sampling rate will be entered.
-The detector must always be a higher temperature than the column temperature.
+The detector must always be a higher temperature than the column temperature so that no analyte condenses on the detector.

-Save your methods file.
+Save the methods file.
 The parameters may also need to be downloaded so they are read by the GC.

-Collect GC data
+Collection of GC Data

 Turn on the hydrogen gas and make sure the pressure gauge is set correctly.
 Light the flame of the FID.

 On the autosampler rack, fill the wash vial with wash solvent, like acetonitrile.
 Make sure the waste vial is empty.

+Prepare the sample.
+If there is any chance of particulates in the sample, filter the sample.
+Because plastic residues can sometimes be seen with GC, use only glass syringes and glass vials to prepare your sample.

+Fill your vial at least half way with sample so the autosampler syringe is ensured to pick up the sample.
+Autosampler vials are typically 2 mL, but if sample volume is limited, vial inserts are available to reduce the sample volume needed.

-Load your sample(s) into the autosampler rack.
+Load the sample vial(s) into the autosampler rack.
 Keep track of what position each sample is in.

-Before the run, zero the baseline of the chart recorder.
+Before the run, zero the baseline of the chart recorder on the computer software.

 Files can be collected either as a single run or using a batch table for multiple runs.
-Make sure to specify the correct vial number for your sample.
-Hit the start button and take a file.
+Make sure to specify the correct vial number for the sample.
+Hit the start button and make a file.

 Data is typically analyzed with a software program.
 Parameters that can be measured include retention time, peak height, peak area, and number of theoretical plates.

-Results: GC analysis of coffee samples.
+Results: GC Analysis of Coffee Samples

 In this example, GC-FID analysis was performed for caffeine and palmitic acid, two compounds found in coffee.
 The caffeine is less polar than the palmitic acid, which has a long chain alkane tail.
-Thus, the caffeine is less retained and elutes first on the non-polar column of 95% dimethylpolysiloxane and 5% phenyl-arylene (Fig 1).
+Thus, the caffeine is less retained and elutes first on the non-polar column of 95% dimethylpolysiloxane and 5% phenyl-arylene (Figure 1).

 From the chromatogram, the peak areas can be calculated.
 The peak areas are proportional to the mass of carbon that goes through the detector and they can be used to make a calibration curve of instrument response vs concentration.
-For Fig. 1, the peak area is 27,315 for caffeine and 18,852 for palmitic acid.
+For Figure 1, the peak area is 27,315 for caffeine and 18,852 for palmitic acid.

-Ideal peaks are symmetrical, with no peak fronting or peak tailing.
-Large amounts of tailing could be due to overloading the column or injection issues.

 A measure of column efficiency is N, the number of theoretical plates.
-N can be calculated from the chromatogram for each peak using N=16 (tR/W)2, where tR is the retention time and W is the width of the peak at the base.
+N can be calculated from the chromatogram for each peak.
 For figure 1, N is 283,000 for caffeine and 261,000 for palmitic acid.

 Figure 2 shows the effect of temperature on isothermal separations.
 Two separations are overlaid of the same caffeine and palmitic acid sample.
 The first is at 180 °C and the second at 200 °C. The retention times are much smaller for the higher temperature run.